Contact Us

 At leisure to raft, hike or go horse-riding.

-Your accommodation, Hacienda Guachipelin, is a historic working farm with some contemporary touches.
-A wide range of classic Costa Rican outdoor activities can be undertaken from the lodge, including horse riding, mountain biking, zip-lining and water rafting.
-There is also a choice of slower-paced nature tours, including a visit to the butterfly farm.
+A wide range of classic Costa Rican outdoor activities can be undertaken from your lodge, including horse riding, mountain biking, zip-lining and white water rafting.
+There is also a choice of slower-paced nature tours, including a visit to a butterfly farm.

 COS_HorseRiding_TouristBoard